samolego/FRI-SPO-SICulator/readme.md

 cargo run --release
 ```

-You can load the object files via
+You can load the object files via "Load file" menu and navigate with `j` and `k` keys.

+Note: "Text display" is currently unused.

 ## How to build